FlowFuse/website/src/blog/2023/02/service-disruption-report-2023-01-27.md

 was that users could create a new Node-RED project, but they would not be able to access the editor.

-Our initial mitigation was to ask AWS to increase that limit, which they duly did.
+We freed up capacity on the platform to allow user projects to be created without hitting the limit, whilst also asking AWS to increase the limit in question which they duly did.

-However, we later discovered a second limit that was also being applied that is not one AWS permits us to change.
+However, we later discovered a second limit that was also being applied.
+That limit was not one AWS permits us to change.

+We successfully completely deployment of a change to our platform architecture today that removes these limits from our environment.

-In total, this lead to approximately 2 hours of outage on January 27th 2023 and again on February 8th 2023 during which newly created Node-RED projects were not accessible.
+In total, this lead to approximately 2 hours of disruptions on January 27th 2023 and again on February 8th 2023 during which newly created Node-RED projects were not accessible.

 Our logs show that two users were impacted during these times.